Fraternities are Viruses in Nigeria: Part 7 – The Legality

 It is besides the fact I emphasised in Part 6 (see http://wp.me/p1bOKH-q9) that many government establishments are ever more being infiltrated and dominated by members of UCGFs.
 And can use their derived power to launder their names or identities.
 Who is fooling who?

 That a UCGF has “legal status” means just that and not an iota more.
 Legal status means having the institutional recognition of state authority as an association or corporate entity.
-We as citizens should question how corrupt those state institutions that knowingly give UCGFs the “legal status” are.
-Registering a UCGF with the CAC is simply a matter of money, the naiveté of civil servants and sometimes the clever manipulation of officials.
+We as citizens should question how corrupt those state institutions are?
+Only if they knowingly give UCGFs the “legal status.”
+Registering a UCGF with the CAC is a matter of money.
+Or perhaps, it is down to the naivete of civil servants and sometimes the clever manipulation of officials.

 Then there are UCGF members who are journalists.
 These media people make sure that minimal adverse news reports about UCGFs get to the public domain.
-However, these same people make sure every small good thing a UCGF does is blown up with excessive exaggeration and made into a significant media event giving them good “media status”.
-Most sadly, it is when something very tragic or wrong happens in a society that you hear the “loud do-gooding voices” of UCGFs.
-The very exploitative nature of UCGFs prevents them from creating something useful out nothing or even out something good itself.
+However, these same people make sure they blew every small good thing a UCGF does up with excessive exaggeration.
+Still, they make it into a significant media event, giving them good “media status”.
+Most sadly, it is when something tragic or wrong happens in a society that you hear the “loud do-gooding voices” of UCGFs.
+The exploitative nature of UCGFs prevents them from creating something useful out of nothing.
+Even out something good itself.

 There is no beautiful name for a bad disease.
 UCGFs are viruses, and the consequences of their existence are becoming ever clear.
 Whether UCGFs have “legal status”, “righteous status” or “media status.”
 They cannot hide the fact that they are “viruses” causing dangerous “practical menaces” and deceitful “imaginary goods” wherever they may be.
 As they continue to infect societies, they swear to redeem.